-We respectfully request City Council concurrence approval of \$13,000 in Council Contingency Funds to purchase approximately 50 fine particle pollution air sensors.
+We respectfully request City Council concurrence approval of \$25,000 in Council Contingency Funds to purchase up to 20 fine particle pollution air sensors.
 These air sensors will be sited throughout the City after consultation with the Puget Sound Clean Air Agency ("PSCAA") to determine the most optimal locations for air pollution detection.
 The air monitors will provide real time measurement of air quality and will be available to the regional air monitoring network managed by the PSCAA.
 Increasing the number of air monitoring data collection points will increase the capacity of the community to better understand and inform how to address air pollution.
-Installation and maintenance costs are negligible for the air sensors.
+Installation and maintenance costs are included in the budget request.